DenOfEquity/webUI_ExtraSchedulers/README.md

 >not for old Forge.
 For some related stuff in old Forge, see my old [OverrideScheduler extension](https://github.com/DenOfEquity/SchedRide).

 ### What do? ###
-Adds six new schedulers to the dropdown list:
+Adds six (+more) new schedulers to the dropdown list:
 * cosine: follows a, you guessed it, cosine curve.
 Initial drop is relatively slow.
 * cosine-exponential blend: starts cosine, ends up exponential (long tail).
 * phi: (based on original by [Extraltodeus](https://github.com/Extraltodeus/sigmas_tools_and_the_golden_scheduler))
 * Laplace: (credit Tiankai et al. (2024), via Comfy)
 * Karras Dynamic: (via yoinked-h)
 * custom: either a list of sigmas [1.0, 0.6, 0.25, 0.1, 0.0] or an expression that will be evaluated for each sampling step.
 A list will be log-linear interpolated to the number of sampling steps.
 A list starting with 1.0 and ending with 0.0 will be scaled between sigma_max and sigma_min.
-Otherwise list will be interpreted as is.
+Otherwise list will be interpreted as is. (lumina2 1st draft: [1.0, 0.99, 0.97, 0.94, 0.89, 0.8, 0.65, 0.47, 0.25, 0.1, 0.05])
   * *m*: minimum sigma (adjustable in **Settings**, usually ~0.03)
   * *M*: maximum sigma (adjustable in **Settings**, usually ~14.6)
   * *n*: total steps